PombertLab/3DFI/README.md

 ```

 #### Creating a list of PDB titles
-Create a tab-delimited list of PDB files and their titles from the downloaded RCSB gzipped files
+Insert text... ## Create a tab-delimited list of PDB files and their titles from the downloaded RCSB gzipped files

 ```
 PDB_headers.pl -p /path/to/PDB/ -o /path/to/PDB_titles.tsv
 ```

 #### Creating/updating a GESAMT database
+Insert text...

 ```
 run_GESAMT.pl -cpu 10 -make -arch /path/to/GESAMT_ARCHIVE -pdb /path/to/PDB/	## CREATE DB
 ```